-- Senior leaders may be observed in the business - either directly (or through video clips etc) talking specifically about health and safety. - Where senior leaders are observed in the business, they are observed following the site safety and health requirements, and are observed discussing with workers where site safety and health are not being met. - There may be rewards or recognition information displayed in the business relating to health and safety. - Some workers are able to explain what senior leaders commitment to health and safety is, and are able to give examples of how and when a senior leader has demonstrated this. - Workers express a belief that all senior leaders work cohesively on health and safety - and all are working towards the same goals. - Workers may be able to explain how they are treated within the business in respect of having their voice heard. - Workers understand the expectations set by senior leaders for health and safety, and are able to explain how and why these are realistic and achievable. - Workers can explain how they are supported to meet the expectations that have been set, and how their work contributes to the success of the organisation. - Workers believe that when performance or practice issues are raised the process is just and fair.
+- Senior leaders may be observed in the business directly talking specifically about health and safety such as weekly prestart meetings, staff meetings or having safety conversations, or undertaking safety observations while walking the yard. - Where senior leaders are observed in the business, they are observed following the site safety and health requirements, and are observed discussing with workers where site safety and health are not being met. - There may be rewards or recognition information displayed in the cafeteria or staff offices relating to health and safety.

+- Some workers are able to explain what senior leaders commitment to health and safety is, and are able to give examples of how and when a senior leader has demonstrated this. - Workers express a belief that all senior leaders work cohesively on health and safety - and all are working towards the same goals. - Workers may be able to explain how they are treated within the business in respect of having their voice heard. - Workers understand the expectations set by senior leaders for health and safety, and are able to explain how and why these are realistic and achievable. - Workers can explain how they are supported to meet the expectations that have been set, and how their work contributes to the success of the organisation.
+For example workers are allocated time to work on developing innovative ways to reduce health and safety risks and successful initiatives are rolled out across all sites. - Workers believe that when performance or practice issues are raised the process is just and fair.

 Senior leaders and managers talk about their health and safety expectations when speaking with workers.
-Senior leaders share stories that display their personal commitment to health and safety.
+Senior leaders share stories that display their personal commitment to health and safety, or openly discuss issues and events that have led to a change in or an improvement to work practices in the yard.
 Senior leaders are clear how workers support the business to achieve its objectives - and how their role contributes.

 Workers understand these expectations and hold themselves and each other accountable for delivering on them.
 Expectations set by senior leaders and managers are reflected in the way the work is undertaken.
-Senior leaders encourage managers and workers to be actively involved with other organisations/ industry to improve health and safety.
+Senior leaders encourage managers and workers to be actively involved with other organisations in the sector to improve health and safety.
+This may include hosting seminars and meetings for clients and regular customers to ensure that their expectations of performance reflects good health and safety practice.